Air Canada ordered to resume operations during binding arbitration - UPI.com

 The Air Canada union asked her to direct the parties to enter into binding arbitration.

-But on Saturday afternoon, the union blasted the order to end the strike and posted images and video stirkers.
+But on Saturday afternoon, the union criticized the order to end the strike and posted images and video strikers online.

 "Now, when we are at the bargaining table with an obstinate employer, the Liberals are violating our Charter rights to take job action and give Air Canada exactly what they want -- hours and hours of unpaid labor from underpaid flight attendants, while the company pulls in sky-high profits and extraordinary executive compensation.

 "This sets a terrible precedent.
-Contrary to the Minister's remarks, this will not ensure labor peae at Air Canada."
+Contrary to the Minister's remarks, this will not ensure labor peace at Air Canada."

 More than 130,000 travelers worldwide fly on the airline daily.